 The benefits of having an effective employee reward and recognition system are well known to most organizations today.
-However, there is a new debate has already begun, if and how customers can play any role in rewarding employees or even influencing the process of rewarding within an organization.
-Even though the idea of letting customers play a direct and decisive role in employee rewards might seem fairly disruptive for organizations, but it could be an innovative way to incorporate customer feedback into the whole process, thereby increasing its credibility and transparency.
+However, there is a new debate has already begun, if and how customers can play any role in rewarding employees or even the process of rewarding within an organization.
+Even though the idea of letting customers play a direct and decisive role in employee rewards might seem fairly disruptive for organizations, but creating customer-driven employee rewards system could be an innovative way to incorporate customer feedback into the whole process, thereby increasing its credibility and transparency.

 Questions that need to be answered first